ujjwaljainnn/cs_q-a_forum/README.md

 # This is a forum for people to discuss problems related to CS.
-#This is made in PHP and CSS Bootstrap
+This is a practice project made in PHP and CSS Bootstrap